Houthis Enter War as Trump's April 6 Deadline Looms

 Political Developments

-- Trump slams NATO: Trump called NATO a "paper tiger," accusing allies of failing to support the US despite "hundreds of billions" in American spending on the alliance.
+- Trump slams NATO: Trump called NATO a "paper tiger," accusing allies of failing to support the US.
 Germany's Chancellor Merz countered that "regime change" through war has "mostly gone wrong."

-- Israeli anti-war protests grow: Hundreds gathered in Tel Aviv and other cities for unauthorized demonstrations against the war — growing from dozens to hundreds in weekly protests since February 28.
+- Israeli anti-war protests grow: Hundreds gathered in Tel Aviv and other cities for unauthorized demonstrations — growing from dozens to hundreds weekly since February 28.

 Economic Impact

-- Gulf infrastructure targeted: Iran's attack on Bahrain's Alba aluminum smelter signals a shift toward targeting economic infrastructure across the Gulf, raising fears of broader industrial disruption.
+- Gulf infrastructure targeted: Iran's attack on Bahrain's Alba aluminum smelter signals targeting of economic infrastructure beyond military assets.
+Combined with Bahrain's total intercept count (391 drones, 174 missiles), Gulf states face sustained economic disruption.

 International Reaction

-- Germany rejects regime change: Chancellor Merz publicly questioned the war's goals, saying regime change through military force has historically failed — the sharpest European criticism of US war aims yet.
+- Germany rejects regime change: Chancellor Merz publicly questioned the war's goals, saying regime change through military force has historically failed.

 What to Watch

-- April 6 Hormuz deadline: Eight days until Trump's ultimatum expires — with 3,000 ships waiting
+- April 6 Hormuz deadline: Eight days until Trump's ultimatum to bomb Iranian power plants — an act the NYT warns could be a war crime

-- Houthi escalation: Two attacks in 24 hours — will Red Sea shipping face renewed disruption?
+- Houthi + Red Sea: Two attacks on Israel in 24 hours — renewed Red Sea shipping disruption would compound the Hormuz crisis

-- Iran internal fractures: Pezeshkian vs IRGC power struggle could reshape Iran's war strategy and openness to negotiations
+- Iran internal fractures: Pezeshkian vs IRGC power struggle could reshape war strategy and openness to talks

 Sources